ibabangida/ArrivalTimeCalculator/README.md

 # ArrivalTimeCalculator
-Codes for Line Bot, which returns estimated arrival time to go home.
+ArrivalTimeCalculator is a Line Bot, which returns estimated arrival time to go home.
+Compared to using Google Maps, this app returns arrival time more easily and simply.

 # Requirement
 * LINE Developers Account for LINE Messaging API and bot